“Your Majesty,” I said, dropping into a deep curtsy.

 “Such a charming young man, your brother,” McNaught said as the dance started without us.

 “Did you have something to do with his delay last night?”
 I asked.

 He sent me a smug smile.
 “Of course.”

 “How?”
 I ground out.

 He glanced around us.
-There were people nearby, but they were engaged in their own boisterous conversations; the champagne had flowed freely tonight.
+There were people nearby, but they were engaged in their own boisterous conversations – the champagne had flowed freely tonight.
 Still, he leaned closer to me before answering.
 “It was easy enough.
 Since you were there to meet his lover, I assumed you planned to go backstage together after the show.
 I saw your expression when you received the note, and I imagined that the plan had changed.
 And because young Antoine means so much to your twin, I thought Marcus might apologize before leaving.
 I also believed that he’d want answers from you and would try to get them as soon as possible.
-I needed time to talk to you and John, so we could get our story straight before he arrived, and so I had an associate of mine bribe the chorus girls to keep him there.”
+I needed time to talk to you and John, so we could get our story straight before he arrived.
+I had an associate of mine bribe the dancers into keeping him there.”

 I struggled to school my features.
 He not only knew about how much Antoine meant to my twin, but he had correctly guessed at damn near all of our plans from the night before.
 I wanted to demand “How?!” again and again, until I uncovered the devilry behind his knowledge.

 “That’s quite a lot of assumptions,” I said.
 “What if our plans had been different?
-What if he had gotten in the carriage with me instead of going backstage?”
+What if he’d gotten into the carriage with me instead of going backstage?”

 “I had contingencies in place for numerous scenarios,” he replied smoothly.